sdooley-dev/mclean-library-project/README.md

 What standard objects are used for the data schema for the McLean Library Salesforce org?
 Account, Contact and User are the standard objects used in the Salesforce data schema for the McLean Library Management system.

-## Summary of the book Untamed
-The book "Untamed" by Glennon Doyle is currently checked in at the Great Falls Branch.
-Summary of the book Untamed: In this memoir, Glennon Doyle shares her journey of self-discovery and empowerment, encouraging readers to embrace their true selves, break free from societal expectations, and live a life guided by their own inner voice.